 Students will master the rigorous scientific and analytic methods necessary to be at the forefront of efforts to not only describe, but effectively evaluate and improve population health.
 Research and professional development seminars will help you keep abreast of current literature and identify important areas of research and collaborative opportunities, as well as guide you in choosing a career path and prepare for the job search.
 The department operates within a strong interdisciplinary framework involving faculty and staff in the department, the School of Medicine, and across the entire university, as well as leaders in health care institutions and health-oriented organizations and agencies throughout the wider community.
-More than 200 graduate students outside the M.S. in Biomedical and Health Informatics program are pursuing the Master of Public Health, PhD in Epidemiology and Biostatistics, PhD in Biomedical and Health Informatics, M.S. in Epidemiology and Biostatistics, or the M.S. in Clinical Research -and there are certificate students as well.
+More than 200 graduate students outside the Biostatistics program are pursuing the Master of Public Health, PhD in Epidemiology and Biostatistics, or the M.S. in Clinical Research -and there are certificate students as well.
+Our M.S. in Epidemiology and Biostatistics.
+At present, we offer only the Biostatistics program.
+We will be starting a MS and PhD program in Biomedical and Health Informatics in January 2019.
 The rich atmosphere provided by this mix of students simulates the "team science" approach that dominates research today.
 The diversity in students mirrors the diversity in areas of faculty expertise.
 Students are encouraged to engage with students and faculty from other programs.